-Once you have entered the environment, you can now build the gateware for the build targets.
-Usually, building this gateware takes a few minutes.
-To build the gateware, run:
+After entering the litex-buildenv environment, we can now build the gateware for build targets.
+To start the gateware build process, run:

-We need to generate the MicroPython firmware to load it on the soft CPU.
+We need to generate the MicroPython firmware which runs on the soft CPU implemented inside FPGA.
 The LiteX Build Environment has a MicroPython script file that generates this MicroPython firmware.
 To generate MicroPython firmware, run:

-Step 5: Loading the Gateware and MicroPython onto the Mimas A7
+Step 5: Load the Gateware and MicroPython to the Mimas A7

-The Done LED on the Mimas A7 board should glow when you run the above command.
-This indicates that the gateware is loading on to Mimas A7.
+Done LED on the Mimas A7 board should glow on for a moment and then go off after running the above command.
+This indicates that the gateware was successfully loaded to the FPGA on-board Mimas A7.

-After loading the gateware onto Mimas A7, the MicroPython firmware starts loading on to the soft CPU which is implemented on the Mimas A7 board.
-The image below shows the MicroPython firmware loading on to the soft CPU.
+After loading the gateware onto Mimas A7, the MicroPython firmware should start loading on to the soft CPU in the second, newer terminal.
+The image below shows the MicroPython firmware being loaded to the soft CPU.

-Once the load finishes MicroPython should boot, and then you should get a MicroPython console as shown in the image below.
+MicroPython should start executing as soon as uploading finishes and the MicroPython console should come up as shown in the image below.

 The MicroPython console can now be used to run any compatible Python3-like code.
 Standard Python constructs, features, and modules are available to the users.
 Refer to the MicroPython documentation for complete details.